sabin2000pro/Connect-4/README.md

 ***MACOS - GCC Compiler***
 If your Operating System is MacOS then follow the steps below to run the application:

-1. Open the Terminal.
+> 1. Open the Terminal.

-2. Go to your current directory where you have the makfile & .c file saved in.
+> 2. Go to your current directory where you have the makfile & .c file saved in.

-3. Type the command: cd "<your directory".
+> 3. Type the command: cd "<your directory".
 Don't enter it with quotes.
 Replace your directory with your actual folder where the files are saved in.

-4. To compile the ConnectFour.c and create an executable, type the following command: "gcc -o ConnectFour ConnectFour.c".
-This will create an executable that you will be able to run.
+> 4. To compile the ConnectFour.c and create an executable, type the following command: "gcc -o ConnectFour ConnectFour.c".
+This will create an executable that you will be able to run within the same folder.

-5. Run the executable.
+> 5. Run the executable.

 ***Windows***
 If your Operating System is Windows then follow the steps below to run the application: